mui/mui-x/docs/data/data-grid/toolbar/toolbar.md

-# Data Grid - Grid Toolbar
+# Data Grid - Toolbar

 <p class="description">The toolbar component provides a set way to add custom controls and functionality to the Data Grid.</p>